 Any Special Use Permit Approval granted under this Section is additionally subject to the licensing procedures and approvals of all appropriate State and County agencies, if applicable.
 A Certificate of Occupancy shall not be issued by the Code Enforcement Officer until a copy of all such approvals are presented to the Town and have been reviewed by the Planning Board.

-There shall be twenty-four (24) hour supervision provided for all Group Homes. or Adult Care Facilities.
+There shall be twenty-four (24) hour supervision provided for all Group Homes.